|

 Vortex the Chemical Lysis Emulsion for 10 seconds, and then use a 1000 µl low retention tip to immediately transfer the entire volume of one CLB3 tube to each PIP tube. |

-Complete mixing of CLB3 before transferring is critical to form the emulsion.
+Mixing CLB3 with PAR before transferring is critical to form the emulsion.

 |